n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 ## Setup DNS

 n8n typically operates on a subdomain.
 Create a DNS record with your provider for the subdomain and point it to the IP address of the n8n service.
-Find the IP address of the n8n service from the **Services & Ingress** menu item under the **Endpoints** column.
+Find the IP address of the n8n service from the **Services & Ingress** menu item of the cluster you want to use under the **Endpoints** column.

 !!! note "GKE and IP addresses"